This section focuses on the non-academic route.

 - Completing a daily reflective journal of your experiences of personal mindfulness practice, to be submitted to your mentor.

-For more information about Foundational Training in the fortnightly format, click here.
+For more information about Foundational Training in the monthly format, click here.

 More information about 7-day residential intensive trainings that cover Modules 1 and 2 of Foundational Training can be found here.